chinapedia/wikipedia.abstract.en/Page/Multiplication.md

 Chinese

-Multiplication_algorithm.GIF In the mathematical text _Zhoubi Suanjing_, dated prior to 300 BC, and the _Nine Chapters on the Mathematical Art_, multiplication calculations were written out in words, although the early Chinese mathematicians employed Rod calculus involving place value addition, subtraction, multiplication and division.
+In the mathematical text _Zhoubi Suanjing_, dated prior to 300 BC, and the _Nine Chapters on the Mathematical Art_, multiplication calculations were written out in words, although the early Chinese mathematicians employed Rod calculus involving place value addition, subtraction, multiplication and division.
 Chinese were already using a decimal multiplication table since the Warring States period[9].

 Modern methods

-Gelosia_multiplication_45_256.png.]]
+.]]
 The modern method of multiplication based on the Hindu–Arabic numeral system was first described by Brahmagupta.
 Brahmagupta gave rules for addition, subtraction, multiplication and division.
 Henry Burchard Fine, then professor of Mathematics at Princeton University, wrote the following:

     _The Indians are the inventors not only of the positional decimal system itself, but of most of the processes involved in elementary reckoning with the system.
 Addition and subtraction they performed quite as they are performed nowadays; multiplication they effected in many ways, ours among them, but division they did cumbrously._[10]